Seentics/Seentics/services/users/README.md

-# Seentics User Service
+# Seentics User Service (Open Source)

-A comprehensive Node.js microservice for user management, authentication, and subscription handling for the Seentics platform.
+A comprehensive Node.js microservice for user management and authentication for the Seentics platform.
+This is the open-source version with essential user and website functionality.

 ## Features

 ### 🔐 Authentication
-- Email/password registration and login
+- Email/password registration and login with email verification
 - Google OAuth integration (without Passport.js)
 - GitHub OAuth integration (without Passport.js)
 - JWT-based authentication with refresh tokens